-Assignment: Write an essay on a recent controversial issue.
+Assignment: Write an essay on a controversial issue.
 Learn more about the issue and take a position on it.
 Present the issue to readers and develop an argument for the purpose of confirming, challenging, or changing your readers’ views on the issue.
-Use a least four academic sources to support your stance.
+Use at least four academic sources to support your stance.

 When writing your essay, be sure to support your claims with reasons and evidence drawn from your research.
 Citing, understanding, and refuting a counterargument are absolutely essential for an effective position paper.
-Also, be sure to structure your essay to include an interesting introduction, a clear, effective thesis statement that states your position on the topic and forecasts the rest of your paper, well-developed body paragraphs that include arguments for your position and refutations of opposing views, and a conclusion.
+Also, be sure to structure your essay to include an interesting introduction, a clear, effective thesis statement that states your position on the topic and forecasts the rest of your paper, welldeveloped body paragraphs that include arguments for your position and refutations of opposing views, and a conclusion.

-- Parenthetical citations and a Works Cited page are necessary.
+!
+In-text citations and a Works Cited page are necessary.

 Length: 4-6 pages, plus a Works Cited page.
 No more, no less.
 MLA format only.
 Academic Audience

 þ Topic approval is necessary.
 Make sure you obtain my approval for your individual argument before you begin this essay.
 Topics that will not be accepted because of scope include religious-based arguments, abortion, drug legalization, lowering the drinking age, and why one political candidate would be better suited for office than another.
 Don’t ask.